Alndaly/CodeSrc/README.md

-# jsSrc
+# codeSrc
-Some .js files which are used frequently.
+Some .js and .css files which are used frequently.